Thursday, March 31, 2011

 Character: Billy, a half-Chinese photographer who gives professional and personal guidance to an Australian foreign correspondent (Mel Gibson) covering the Indonesian civil war.

 Analysis: When I wrote "Billy" in the synopsis, I was not misspelling "Billie."
 The character in the source novel is male and director Peter Weir opted to cast a female.
 Supposedly, it's not some commentary on gender roles but rather Weir just felt Hunt was best for the part.
-This would make sense for a high school play where your star drama student is a female and maybe there aren't enough guys trying out.
+This would make sense in a high school play where your star drama student is a female and maybe there aren't enough guys trying out.
 But this is Hollywood where there should be more than enough capable males showing up to audition for any speaking part in any movie you are casting for.

 1984: Peggy Ashcroft, Passage to India B-

 Character: Mrs. Moore, a liberal-minded woman in England traveling to visit her son in India.
 She does not share his racist views and wishes to see the "real India"

 Analysis: Ashcroft had been acting as early as 1935 (she was in the Hitchcock movie "39 Steps") so it's been a long time coming for the lady.
 I'm a softie for awards that are given to someone at the end of their career if it doesn't come off as a lifetime achievement award.
 In this case, it didn't.
 Mrs. Moore displays a certain amount of youthful exuberance and she's enigmatic enough to make the deep levels of symbolism work.